filecoin-project/specs/src/algorithms/post/election_post.md

 ## Fault Recovery

-In order to recover from faults (and make the faulted sectors active once more), a miner must mark the faults as `recovered` and then submit a PoSt proving the recovering sectors.
+In order to recover from faults (and make the faulted sectors active once more), a miner must mark the faults as `recovering` and then submit a PoSt proving the recovering sectors.
 When such a PoSt proof is successfully submitted all faults are reset and assumed to be recovered.
-A miner must either (1) resolve a faulty sector and accept challenges against it in the next proof submission, (2) report a sector faulty again if it persists but is eventually recoverable, (3) report a sector faulty *and done* if the fault cannot be recovered.
+A miner must either resolve a failing sector and accept challenges against it in the next proof submission or fail to recover the failing sector within a proving period and the FaultCount on the sector will be incremented.
+Sectors that have been in the Failing state for more than `MaxFaultCount` consecutive epochs will be terminated and result in a `TerminatedFault`.

-If the miner knows that the sectors are permanently lost, they can submit them as part of the `doneSet`, to ensure they are removed from the proving set.
-In this case, the minwer would pay a portion of their pledge and deal collaterals accordingly.

 {{% notice note %}}
 **Note**: It is important that all faults are known (i.e submitted to the chain) prior to challenge generation, because otherwise it would be possible to know the challenge set, before the actual challenge time.
 This would allow a miner to report only faults on challenged sectors, with a gurantee that other faulty sectors would not be detected.